 You can use the plugin Emergency Password Reset to force a password reset for all users.

 Future Steps to Avoid Getting Hacked

-- Update Everything: We guess we don’t have to stress the importance of keeping your site updated.
-You should update the WP core, active themes, plugins.
+We guess we don’t have to stress the importance of keeping your site updated.
+You should update the WordPress core, active themes, plugins and anything else there is the possibility to update.
 At the same time, make sure you delete the unused themes and plugins too.

-- Consider a Managed Hosting: When you choose a managed hosting, they will handle the security, maintenance, performance, and other issues for your website.
+When you choose a managed hosting, they will handle the security, maintenance, performance, and other issues for your website.
 That means you won’t have to worry about all these steps.
-Some reliable managed hosting providers include InMotion, WPEngine, Kinsta and Pagely.
+Some reliable managed hosting providers include InMotion, WPEngine, and Kinsta.

-- Limit Login Attempts: By default, WP allows anyone to try unlimited passwords for any account.
+By default, WordPress allows anyone to try unlimited passwords for any account.
 This leads to brute force attacks and possible site vulnerabilities.
 Fortunately, there are some free plugins like Login LockDown and Loginizer Security to help you limit the login attempts.

 Prefer video?
 Watch this video from Sucuri